ValueForge/.github/profile/README.md

 ### It started with a question...

-Ethereum Classic is without question a world-class, highly secure, fully EVM compatible blockchain network.
+Without a doubt, Ethereum Classic is a world-class, highly secure, fully EVM compatible blockchain network.
 Since its inception as the original Ethereum, it has been recognized as having the potential to empower humankind's freedom from dependence on the conventional centralized institutions and untrustworthy “trusted” third parties who created and control what some have called the modern-day system of global enslavement: the world-wide central bank-based corporate-controlled financial system and economy.

 Ethereum Classic's endurance and resilience have been battle-tested and proven formidable in the face of blatant attacks on its network, social smears and media maneuverings, abandonment by its creators and attempts to hijack control of its off-chain assets.
 Why, then, does Ethereum Classic seem to be so undervalued and underutilized when compared to the broader cryptospace?